Worries Grow As Top Posts Remain Vacant At State Department

 The same vacuum could also be felt at the House Committee on Foreign Affairs, which held a hearing Thursday into Russian disinformation campaigns in Europe and the U.S.

 Republican Chairman Ed Royce warned that Russia is trying to discredit Western democratic institutions and splinter NATO.
-But again, no Trump officials were present to speak on behalf of the administration
+But again, no Trump officials were present to speak on behalf of the administration.

-Utah Gov. John Hunstman has reportedly accepted the job of ambassador to Russia — but there's been no official nomination yet.
+Former Utah Gov. Jon Hunstman has reportedly accepted the job of ambassador to Russia — but there's been no official nomination yet.
 Congress might soon have an opportunity to ask him questions about Russia policy at a confirmation hearing.
-However, Congressional aides say no such hearings are scheduled.
+However, congressional aides say no such hearings are scheduled.
 The administration's few ambassadorial picks haven't even advanced to that stage.

 Take Trump's apparent choice for ambassador to the U.K. At a luncheon back in January, Trump pointed to New York Jets owner Woody Johnson, describing him as "the ambassador Woody Johnson, going to Saint James," meaning ambassador to the Court of Saint James, the formal diplomatic title for the U.S. ambassador to Britain.

-Note: A previous version of this story misspelled Gov. Jon Huntsman's first name as John.
-It also called him the governor of Utah; he's a former governor.